Student loans and Bankruptcy

 When the term before a bankruptcy could discharge debts increased to seven years, the calculation for lenders could be less harsh.
 Much more could be collected and the amount lent increased.

 Sadly, Congress was later stupid enough to make most student loans nondischargeable.
 This change meant much more could be lent.
-Not all would be repaid, but much more would be repaid if it could not be discharged in bankruptcy.
+Not all would be repaid, but much more would be repaid if student loans could not be discharged in bankruptcy.

 What does more student loans mean to the economy?

 It means colleges can increase tuition and pay teachers more, build more buildings, essentially run on an unlimited budget.
-Colleges and Universities could eat all of the extra money.
+Colleges and Universities can and do, eat all of the extra money.
 Really, Congress did not anticipate that Colleges and Universities would simply expand fees to grab all of the extra money and give staff raises.

 There were two ways Congress could have anticipated the cash flow that would evolve from the rule that all student loans became nondischargeable.